AdvH039/ProjectCompiler/README.md

 What I want it to perceive is :

      Sentence 1: [Noun] [Verb] [Adword] [Misspelt Noun.. should be Ghost not ghost] [Punctuation Mark] Thus, the compiler should incorporate robust error handling techniques, going beyond mere error detection.
-It should intelligently assess whether an Adword has been mistakenly used as a Noun, evaluating if the sentence would still remain grammatically correct.
-This is crucial, as a common mistake is neglecting to capitalize the first letter of a word to make it a valid Noun
+It should intelligently assess whether an Adword has been mistakenly used as a Noun, while evaluating if the sentence still remains grammatically correct.
+This is crucial as a common mistake is neglecting to capitalize the first letter of a word to make it a valid Noun.

 ## Like this project?